-Totalizers & ControlMaster universal controllers
+Totalizers and ControlMaster indicator and universal controllers

 The basic totalizer configuration is the same for the CM15, CM30 and CM50.
 However, there is a slight difference in the way the totalizers are displayed, as the CM15 has the totalizer option available as an application template and not just an option.